dicebear/dicebear/apps/docs/pages/styles/bottts-neutral/index.md

 ---
 title: Bottts Neutral – Avatar Style
 description: >
-  Create Bottts Neutral avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Robot face avatar generator: robot eyes and mouth on a colored square, no head or antennas.
+Create Bottts Neutral avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---